 Wide temperature range: Choose a silicone foam such as BISCO Silicone, or a silicone sponge material.

-UV/ozone resistance: EDPM, silicone sponge and BISCO Silicone foam are good choices.
+UV/ozone resistance: EDPM, silicone sponge and BISCO Silicone foam are the best options.

-C-set resistance: A polyurethane such as PORON (medium or high density), is a good choice, as is BISCO Silicone.
+C-set resistance: A polyurethane such as PORON (medium or high density) is a good choice, as well as BISCO Silicone.

 Low outgassing: Choose a silicone foam such as BISCO Silicone, a silicone sponge material, or a polyurethane such as PORON (medium or high density).

-Superior flame resistance: Choose a silicone foam such as BISCO Silicone.
+Superior flame resistance: Consider a silicone foam such as BISCO Silicone.